sfidanza/worldcup/README.md

   - server runs on node.js
   - data is stored in mongodb

-Since we will use Docker to run all this, you will need `docker` and `docker-compose` (i.e. Docker Desktop if you are on Windows).

 ## Develoment setup

 You need a `.env` file in the root folder to specify the secrets.
 You can simply copy `.env.sample` to get started.
+You also need to have Docker installed (Docker Desktop is great if you are on Windows).

 ### Run locally in production mode

 Here are the commands to start/stop everything (with the images built locally):

-    docker-compose build                             # build images from local sources docker-compose -f "docker-compose.yml" up -d     # start containers docker-compose -f "docker-compose.yml" down      # stop containers and remove images
+    docker compose build                             # build images from local sources docker compose -f "docker-compose.yml" up -d     # start containers docker compose -f "docker-compose.yml" down      # stop containers and remove images

 ### Run locally in development mode

-Running `docker-compose up` without specifying the file will automatically take the `docker-compose.override.yml` into account.
+Running `docker compose up` without specifying the file will automatically take the `docker-compose.override.yml` into account.
 The commands are thus even simpler:

-    docker-compose up -d --build
+    docker compose up -d --build
-    docker-compose down
+    docker compose down

 Once started, you can access the application at <http://localhost:8090>.
 This local development mode will plug a few additional niceties: